Magnetic White Dwarf - M Dwarf Binaries in Pre-mCV Phase as Special Population of Long-Period Radio Transients: Evaluating LPT Production Scenarios in WD--MD Binaries

 Due to the presence of the MD's magnetic field, the energy dissipation rate in the magnetosphere-interaction phase can, for a given $\Delta\Omega/\Omega$, be larger than that of the unsaturated unipolar-inductor process and comparable to that of the saturated process (discussed in Section~\ref{stage2}).
 Such a scenario therefore permits a lower radiation efficiency to explain the observed luminosities compared to what is required by the unipolar-inductor mechanism at a moderate $\Delta\Omega/\Omega$.

-Finally, based on its high efficiency and its applicability on the relevant physical scales (as confirmed by Eq.(\ref{LC})), we identify collisionless magnetic reconnection as the primary particle acceleration mechanism during the magnetosphere-interaction phase.
+Based on its high efficiency and its applicability on the relevant physical scales (as confirmed by Eq.(\ref{LC})), we have identified collisionless magnetic reconnection as the primary particle acceleration mechanism during the magnetosphere-interaction phase.
 A key feature of this process, distinguishing it from resistive models, is that its reconnection rate is largely independent of the system's plasma resistivity \citep[e.g.,][]{Shay99, Liu17}, \be M_A\equiv \frac{v_{\rm in}}{v_{A,{\rm in}}}\sim(0.01-0.1), \ee where $v_{\rm in}$ is the velocity of the plasma flowing into the reconnection zone, $v_{A,{\rm in}}=B_{\rm in}/(4\pi\rho_{\rm in})^{1/2}$ is the Alfv\'{e}n velocity in the inflow zone of the magnetic reconnection, and $\rho_{\rm in}$ is the plasma density in the inflow zone.
 The outflow velocity is \be v_{\rm out}\sim v_{A,{\rm in}}, \ee suggesting a high efficiency of converting magnetic energy into particle kinetic energy.
 The magnetosphere-interaction phase is characterized by a high magnetic field strength and a low plasma density.
 These conditions result in a relativistically high Alfv\'{e}n velocity for the typical parameters of these systems.
-Consequently, the reconnection outflow velocity, $v_{\rm out}$, approaches the speed of light, and particles accelerated in this relativistic outflow are expected to attain a typical Lorentz factor of $\gamma \sim \sqrt{1+\sigma}$, where $\sigma$ is the plasma magnetization parameter.